FingerArt6/learngit/readme.txt

-Creating a old branch is quick & simple. freeeeeeeeeeeee....... today is monday tomorrow is a funny day
+Creating a old branch is quick & simple. freeeeeeeeeeeee....... today is monday tomorrow is a sunshai day